MagicLike/yourls-local-qr-code/README.md

 ## Installation

-1. Move the `qr` folder into the root folder.
-The interface for displaying QR codes will be at `YOURLS_SITE/qr`
+1. Clone this repo to into the `/users/plugins` directory
-1. Move the `qr-code-svg-local` folder into the `/users/plugins` folder.
-Then, activate the plugin in the admin interface.
+1. Move the `qr` directory into the root direcotry.
+The interface for displaying QR codes will be at `YOURLS_SITE/qr`.
 1. Go to the Plugins Administration page and activate the plugin.
 1. Have fun! 🤖